Victims of graduation shooting at Altria theater are remembered

 Smith was remembered as a good family man.

-“He spent his time taking care of his family,” Reverend Fred Wyatt of Speaking Spirit Ministries said about Smith during the eulogy.
+“He spent his time taking care of his family,” the Rev. Fred Wyatt of Speaking Spirit Ministries said about Smith during the eulogy.
 “The kids knew him as ‘dad.’
 He spent his time taking care of his family, and that’s where his heart’s desire was.”